Helmholtz-AI-Energy/propulate/docs/tut_surrogate.rst

 The only thing that is different when using surrogate models is the individual's loss function ``ind_loss()``.
 As mentioned before, surrogate models predict the performance of hyperparameter configurations during the training process to stop less promising individuals early.
-To decide about stopping an individual early, we need access to interim loss values from each evaluated neural network's training.
-This is achieved by yielding the average validation loss of each evaluated candidate in regular intervals (i.e., after each epoch) during training.
+To decide whether to stop an individual early, we need access to interim loss values from each evaluated neural network's training.
+This is achieved by yielding the average validation loss of each evaluated candidate in regular intervals (e.g., after each epoch) during training.
 These interim loss values are fed into the surrogate model which decides whether to continue or cancel the training and updates itself accordingly based on the provided value.